• Skip to primary navigation

 2. Wash and pit apricots.
 Dice into ¼ inch pieces.

-5. Remove from heat.
-If Using any additional add-ins, stir them in now.
+7. Remove from heat.
+If using any additional flavor add-ins, stir them in now.

-6. If you are not canning the jam, let cool for a few minutes before pouring into containers.
+8. If you are not canning the jam, let cool for a few minutes before pouring into sealable containers.
 Allow at least an hour in the refrigerator to firm up.
-Store covered in the refrigerator for up to a week.
-It can also be frozen in freezer-safe containers.

 Notes